 Work remote often?
-We’ve got you covered with twenty-five of our favorite working from home tips for you to implement into your daily routine.
+We’ve got you covered with 25 of our favorite working from home tips for you to implement into your daily routine.
 Working from the comfort of your couch, home office, or bed, offers flexibility and work-life balance that most professionals desire.

 After all, who wouldn’t want to work whenever they wanted, on the couch in front of the TV in their PJs with a laptop?